Skip to content

 participant HuggingFaceHub

-Note over User, FastAI: Model initialization
+Note over User, HuggingFaceHub: Model initialization with new backend architecture

 User->>MosquitoClassifier: MosquitoClassifier(settings, load_model=True)